 3.3.3 Important value index

 Important value is a measure of how dominant a species is in a given study area.
 Foresters do not generally inventory a forest by counting all the trees, but by locating points in the forest and sampling a specified area around those points.
-Three kinds of data are collected namely Relative frequency, Relative density, and Relative dominance where each of these values is expressed as a per cent and ranges from 0 to 100.
-The Important value is the sum of these three measures and can range from 0 to 300.
-This value of 300 is called Important Value Index (IVI).
+Three kinds of data were estimated, namely Relative frequency, Relative density, and Relative dominance where each of these values was expressed as per cent and ranges from 0 to 100.
+The Important value (IVI) is the sum of these three measures and can range from 0 to 300.
+This value of 300 is called Important Value Index .
 It does incorporate three important parameters.

-Relative density = Density of speciesSum density of all species x100
+Relative density = Density of a speciesSum density of all species x100

-Relative frequency = frequency of speciesSum of frequency of all species x100
+Relative frequency = frequency of a speciesSum of frequencies of all species x100

 Relative dominance = Dominance of species Sum of dominance of all species x100

-3.3.4 Simpson’s index (1949): it measures the species dominance of a particular area studies and it is calculated by the formula:
+3.3.4 Simpson’s dominance index (1949): it measures the species dominance of a particular area and is calculated by the formula:

 Cd = Σ(ni/N) ^2

+Where

 Cd= …….

-ni = Total number of individuals of each species
+ni = Total number of individuals of ith species

 N = Total number of individuals of all species

-3.3.5 Shannon – wiener index (1963): The Shannon-wiener index (H) is commonly used to characterize species diversity in a community.
+3.3.5 Shannon – Wiener Diversity index (1963): The Shannon-Wiener diversity index (H`) is commonly used to characterize species diversity in a community.
 Shannon’s index accounts for both abundance and evenness of the species present.
 It is calculated by the formula.

 H=Σ(ni/N) log(ni/N)